mozilla/DeepSpeech/doc/DeepSpeech.rst

 In this project we will reproduce the results of
 `Deep Speech: Scaling up end-to-end speech recognition <http://arxiv.org/abs/1412.5567>`_.

-The core of the system is a bidirectional recurrent neural network (BRNN) trained to ingest speech spectrograms and generate English text transcriptions.
+The core of the system is a unidirectional recurrent neural network (RNN) trained to ingest speech spectrograms and generate English text transcriptions.

 Let a single utterance :math:`x` and label :math:`y` be sampled from a training set